odpi/egeria/open-metadata-implementation/user-interfaces/presentation-server/README.md

   ` EGERIA_PRESENTATIONSERVER_SERVER_aaa={"remoteServerName":"cocoView1","remoteURL":"https://localhost:9443"}`
   then the browser url to use to login is `https://localhost:8091/aaa`.
 All browser requests for this tenant will be issued using urls starting
   `https://localhost:8091/aaa`.

+## There is on-going work to enhance the development experience
+ * The build described a production build; meaning everything is rebuilt each time a change is made.
+ * There is ongoing work to allow developers to do be able to make changes and hot swap them into a running server.
+ * The ongoing work is being tracked in issue [Git issue 3543](https://github.com/odpi/egeria/issues/3543)
+ * The work involves using Create React App.
+This will be done iteratively, and updates posted here.
+ * The existing code is in the client folder which contains the latest presentation source code.
+ * The new work is being developed the cra-client directory.

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), Copyright Contributors to the ODPi Egeria project.